MISP/misp-website/_pages/default-feeds.md

 ---

 MISP includes a set of public OSINT feeds in its default configuration.
-The feeds can be used as a source of correlation for all your events and attributes without the need to import the feed into your system.
-The MISP feed system allows a fast correlation but also a quick comparison of the feeds among the others.
+The feeds can be used as a source of correlations for all of your events and attributes without the need to import them directly into your system.
+The MISP feed system allows for fast correlation but also a for quick comparisons of the feeds against one another.

 The feeds can be in three different formats:

 - [MISP standardized format](https://github.com/MISP/misp-rfc/blob/master/misp-core-format/raw.md.txt) which is the preferred format to benefit from all the MISP functionalities.
-- CSV format where you can select the values you want to be imported.
+- CSV format, allowing you to pick the columns that are to be imported.
-- freetext format which allows to use the automatic indicators/attributes detection from unstructured texts.
+- freetext format which allows automatic ingestion and detection of indicator/attribute by parsing any unstructured text.

 and located in different input transports: